 Cystic fibrosis-related diabetes (CFRD) is a unique kind of diabetes that affects people with cystic fibrosis.
-The pediatric endocrinologists with Norton Children’s Endocrinology, affiliated with the UofL School of Medicine, and the Wendy Novak Diabetes Center work alongside Norton Children’s pulmonologists to provide individualized treatment plans to help children with cystic fibrosis (CF) manage their CFRD.
+The pediatric endocrinologists with Norton Children’s Endocrinology, affiliated with the UofL School of Medicine, and the Wendy Novak Diabetes Institute work alongside Norton Children’s pulmonologists to provide individualized treatment plans to help children with cystic fibrosis (CF) manage their CFRD.

 CFRD shares some characteristics of both Type 1 and Type 2 diabetes.
 Children with CF experience a thick and sticky mucus that clogs up tubes, ducts and passageways in different organs.
 This mucus can cause the pancreas to scar, preventing it from producing insulin as it should.
 This causes children with CF to become insulin deficient like children with Type 1 diabetes.